Intellisec-Solutions/Sentinel2D3FEND/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

 ## Description
-This code snippet retrieves Azure Sentinel Incidents that are mapped to MITRE ATT&CK Framework and generates the related MITRE D3FEND defenses
+This code snippet retrieves Azure Sentinel rules that are mapped to MITRE ATT&CK Framework and generates the related MITRE D3FEND defenses

 Also you can generate D3FEND defenses from an MITRE ATT1CK navigator layer